How to Be Paleo When You Can’t Eat Eggs

 People can have IgE allergies to different things, but there are some common foods that become allergenic.
 Egg allergies are more common in babies and younger children, and many will outgrow IgE allergies by the time they are old enough to attend school.
 [1]

 Thankfully, about 70 percent of those with egg allergies are able to digest eggs in baked goods without reaction.
 Not only does heat deactivate some element of the IgE response, but its presence in baked goods, with multiple other ingredients, decreases the digestibility of the allergenic proteins and makes it harder for IgE-bound reactions to happen.
-[2]
+[2] Here are some easy ways you can still use eggs and bake on the Paleo Diet.

 You don’t have to be allergic to eggs, however, to have trouble digesting them.
 While there’s little research on “egg sensitivity,” it is possible to have non-IgE reactions to eggs due to a gut-based inflammatory response or because of dietary histamines (which egg whites can release).
 [3]

-Since most people with egg allergies are sensitive to proteins found in the egg whites, those with sensitivities may be able to eat the yolks.
+Since most people with egg allergies are sensitive to proteins found in egg whites, those with sensitivities may be able to eat the yolks.
 However, children who have IgE allergies to eggs shouldn’t consume yolks, because they could still contain enough of the white to lead to an allergic reaction.

 If you eat eggs and experience stomach upset, bloating, gas, or other abnormal digestive responses, you may be struggling to digest them.
 You can get a blood test to find out if your reaction is due to an allergy, or you can see an allergist to determine if your response is related to histamines.